bcgov/vc-authn-oidc/README.md

 In order to use the VC OIDC authentication, a couple of extra steps are required:

 - A proof-request configuration needs to be registered with VC-AuthN.
-To do so, the following command can be used to post a configuration requesting a BCGov Verified Email credential:
+To do so, the following command can be used to post a configuration requesting a BC Wallet Showcase Person credential:

 ```bash
 curl -X 'POST' \